 What is expected of me regarding time tracking and how I spend my time?

-The default template for 18F engineers is to be committed to a single project full-time, which means 32 hours a week.
-If you’d like a different arragement, for example to work on multiple projects part-time or something else, please speak with your facilitator.
+The default expectation for 18F engineers is to be committed to a single project full-time, which means 32 hours a week.
+If you’d like a different arrangement, for example to work on multiple projects part-time or something else, please speak with your facilitator.

-Your project commitments should be captured in Float.
-On a typical week the number of hours you work on your project will match what is marked in Float.
+Your project commitments should be captured by the #staffing-resourcing team.
 Your remaining time is intended for general meetings, like the weekly all hands, and working group or guild participation.
 If you don’t have enough project work to fill 32 hours, please let your facilitator know.

 All 18F staff track their time in Tock.
 Learn more in the Tock guide.
 While cost recovery is an important organizational goal, internal non-billable projects are important as well.
 Engineers needn’t worry about how many billable hours they work, but rather how many project hours.